-The Company operates in one operating segment, and this segment comprises its only reporting unit.
+The Company operates in one operating segment, and this segment is the only reporting unit.
 The Company performs the first step of the quantitative goodwill impairment test during the fourth quarter of each fiscal year, or more frequently if impairment indicators are present and compares the fair value of the reporting unit with its carrying value.

-During the years 2018, 2017 and 2016, no impairment losses have been identified.
+During the years 2019, 2018 and 2017, no impairment losses have been identified.